izumi-niche/OifeyBot/README.md

 # OifeyBot

 Oifey is a bot for Discord that shows data based on the Fire Emblem games.
 Can be used with slash commands or text commands.
-Text commands work both with `o!` or pinging the both.
+Text commands work both with `o!` or pinging the bot.

 Made with [Discord.py](https://github.com/Rapptz/discord.py) to handle basic Discord API stuff, has a custom command system for an easier time when generating a lot of commands and some custom behavior.